-Me: Do you visit this place to collect the wood? (finding the axe placed close to him)
+Me: Do you visit this place to collect the wood?
+(There was an axe placed next to him)

 Man: (Looked perplexed) hmm

 There are restrictions on cutting trees and therefore people are generally discreet about cutting trees.
-As per Indian Forest Act cutting of trees is punishable offence.
+As per the Indian Forest Act cutting of trees is a punishable offense.
 Villagers being poor rely on forest wood to fire their ovens to prepare food.

 Man: Prahalad Bairwa